Mark-Kramer/Case-Studies-Python/_build/05/the-cross-covariance-and-coherence.md

 We may therefore conclude the following.
 At the single-trial level we find strong cross-covariance that is periodic with period near 0.125 s (examples in the figure aove).
 However, we find much weaker trial-averaged cross-covariance; the cross-covariance structure that exists at the single-trial level does not persist when averaged across trials.

 Why are the prominent cross-covariance features in the single-trial analysis lost in the trial-averaged cross-covariance?
-We discuss this issue in more detail in the [Summary](#summary) below.
+We discuss this issue in more detail in the [summary](#summary) below.

 </div>